Spratm-Asleaf/PF-SLTR-MIMO-OFDM/Readme.md

 - The file "main_Pulsed.m" is the entry point for the pulsed case, while "main_Pulsed_Comparison.m" provides the performance comparison across existing baselines.

-- The files "plot_Results_Individual.m" and "plot_Results_Comparison.m" provide the visualization commands for the PF-SLTR solely or its performance comparison against baselines, respectively.
+- The files "plot_Results_Individual.m" and "plot_Results_Comparison.m" provide the visualization commands for the PF-SLTR solely and its comparison against baselines, respectively.

 - The folder "Utils" includes supporting functions.